debojjalb/SUE_Bounds/readme.md

 ## Contact

 For questions, collaborations, or further discussions, feel free to reach out.
-I am availabale at debojjalb@utexas.edu
+I am availabale at debojjalb@utexas.edu or https://debojjalb.github.io